germal/OpenCVB/README.md

 platforms.
 Only individual algorithms will need to be ported after they are debugged and polished and the algorithms consist almost entirely of OpenCV API’s which are already available everywhere.
-OpenCVB’s value lies in the ability to freely experiment and finish an OpenCV algorithms before even starting a port to a different platform.
+OpenCVB’s value lies in the ability to freely experiment and finish an OpenCV algorithm before even starting a port to a different platform.

 **Camera Interface**